Quick Home Offers

 • This field is for validation purposes and should be left unchanged.

-How to Sell Your House with Squatters in California
+How to Sell a House with Squatters in California

 How to Sell Your House with Squatters. #howto #squatters #sellmyhome

-How to Sell Your House with Squatters In California
+How to Sell A House with Squatters In California

 Yes, you can sell a house with squatters in California.
 You do not have to complete the eviction process before selling.
-A cash buyer like Quick Home Offers® can purchase the property with the squatters still in it and handle the removal after closing.
-We have done this across California since 2013.
+A cash buyer like Quick Home Offers® can purchase the property with the squatters still inside and handle the removal after closing.
+We have bought properties in exactly this situation across California since 2013 — including homes where active squatters refused to leave, and the property owners had already spent months dealing with legal hurdles.

-That said, the legal process matters.
-California treats squatters differently depending on how long they have been on the property, and doing something wrong — like changing the locks yourself or shutting off utilities — can expose you to liability.
-This page covers the California-specific law, your realistic options, and how we can help if you want to skip the eviction process entirely.
-And now for the disclaimer: Quick Home Offers® is not a law firm.
-For specific legal questions, you’ll need a competent, local attorney.
+California treats squatters differently depending on how long they have been on the property, and taking the wrong steps — like changing the locks or shutting off utilities — can expose you to liability.
+This page covers the California-specific laws, the real risks and costs, your three realistic options, and how to sell without going through the eviction process at all.
+Quick Home Offers® is not a law firm.
+For specific legal questions, consult a competent, local attorney.

 Infographic by Quick Home Offers: Navigating squatters in California.
 Covers the 30-day threshold, SB 602 trespass protections, self-help eviction laws, and three options — formal eviction, cash for keys, and selling as-is to a cash buyer.